ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: An ILU Smoother with Scaled Factors

 and the scaled $\widetilde{U}$ is subsequently defined as

 to obtain the incomplete $LD\widetilde{U}$ factorization from the incomplete LU factorization.

-Table \ref{table:dep} displays the reduction in the departure from normality of $U$, $\text{dep}(U)$, when using row/col scaling and row scaling, as well as $\text{dep}(L)$, for a selection of matrices extracted from the SuiteSparse Matrix Collection \cite{Davis2011} (first five rows).
-Results for three matrices extracted from PeleLM (final three rows) are also provided.
-Note that $\text{dep}(L)$ is often very modest, and never as large as $\text{dep}(U)$.
-To generate these results Matlab's {\tt ilu} was applied with setup type `nofill' (i.e. ILU$(0)$).
+{In Tables \ref{table:dep} and \ref{table:cond}, the departure from normality and condition number of the factors, respectively, are given.
+We also compare $\kappa(U)$ and dep$(U)$ before and after scaling for matrices obtained from the SuiteSparse Matrix Collection \cite{Davis2011} (first five rows).
+Results for three matrices exported from PeleLM (final three rows) are also provided.
+Note that $\text{dep}(L)$ is generally very modest, and never as large as $\text{dep}(U)$.
+To generate these results Matlab's {\tt ilu} was applied with setup type `nofill' (i.e. ILU$(0)$).}

-Our results demonstrate that the scaling strategies substantially reduce $\text{dep}(U)$, and that in many cases, the row/col scaling produces a larger reduction compared with row scaling alone.
-This may be attributed to the (additional) column scaling.
+Our results demonstrate that the scaling strategies substantially reduce $\text{dep}(U)$, and that in many cases, the row/column scaling produces a larger reduction compared with row scaling alone.
 However, in some cases, row scaling results in a lower departure from normality.
 When row scaling results in a smaller $\text{dep}(U)$, both are nearly the same, or at least of the same order of magnitude.
 The ILU smoother with scaling is provided in Algorithm \ref{alg:ILUJac}.
 To employ row scaling within Algorithm \ref{alg:ILUJac}, formation of $D_U$, $D$ is constructed as in (\ref{eq:extractD}) and updated $\widetilde{U}$ as in (\ref{eq:newD}).
 Here, only the $U$ factor is scaled.
-The ILU factorization is assumed to result in a lower triangular matrix with unit diagonal, e.g. $L = I + L_s$ \footnote{This is a reasonable assumption as many factorizations produce such a matrix; e.g. consider the {\tt ilu} function in Matlab.}, which also generates a finite Neumann sum.
-Furthermore, in the numerical experiments, $\text{dep}(L)$ is generally small enough that it does not negatively impact convergence.
-Therefore, only $U$ is considered in the analysis.
-However, in the case when $\text{dep}(L)$ becomes problematic, or if $L$ does not have unit diagonal, this approach easily extends to include scaling of $L$.
+The ILU factorization is assumed to result in a lower triangular matrix with unit diagonal, e.g. $L = I + L_s$ \footnote{This is a reasonable assumption as many factorizations produce such a matrix; e.g. consider the {\tt ilu} function in Matlab.}, which also generates a finite Neumann sum. {For the ILUT Schur complement smoother, we again mitigate high degrees of non-normality by limiting fill-in, and it is important to note the residual vector is not required for the Schur complement GMRES solver for a fixed number of iterations.
+The initial guess is set to $x^{(0)} = 0$ and $r^{(l)} = b$, without a convergence check with the residual $r^{(1)}$.}